BAD-AL/NFL2K5Tool/README.md

 	1. To add tests.
 	2. Test Photo and PBP (still need 2k2 photo file & 2k4 photo files)

+###Schedule Notes
+The input parser gathers lines like "WEEK x" and "teamA at teamB" and runs them through the scheduler.
+When scheduling the games, you just need to make sure the teams are spelled corrrectly.
+Junk in front and at the end of line is ignored.
+So a line like: "1 Sun September 11 vikings at titans 1:00 PM" will end up working just fine, the parser sees "vikings at titans" and ignores the rest of the line.
+This is helpful when copying and pasting schedules from websites online.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/BAD-AL/nfl2k5tool/trend.png)](https://bitdeli.com/free "Bitdeli Badge")